-A general conclusion based on Table 2 is that the ash Q99 values based on the a priori source term are much higher than based on the a posteriori source term.
+A general conclusion based on Table 1 is that the ash Q99 values based on the a priori source term are much higher than based on the a posteriori source term.
 This is consistent with the fact that the a priori member with maximum ash concentration yields generally higher values than the a posteriori member with maximum ash concentration (Figs. 5 and 9).
-On 13 May at 14 UTC (map not shown), the ash concentrations are low (around 10 to 20 μ g m-3), according to the measurements, but also in the ensemble, which is in a good agreement for both source terms.
-On 14 May, the aircraft flew through a rather ash-loaded area (between 500 and 900 μ g m-3), which is also obviously polluted by ash according to the ensemble, as shown by the corresponding map (Fig .10).
-At this time, the a priori ensemble gives a very large dispersion, and the a posteriori ensemble underestimates the ash concentrations.
+On 13 May at 14 UTC (map not shown), the ash concentrations are low (around 10 to 20 μ g m-3), in the measurements, but also in the ensemble, which are in a good agreement for both source terms.
+On the 14th, the aircraft flew through a rather ash-loaded area (between 500 and 900 μ g m-3), which is also obviously polluted by ash according to the ensemble, as shown by the corresponding map (Fig .10), but with much lower concentration values (100 to 500 μ g m-3 for both source terms).

-However, where high ash concentrations are measured (above 200 μ g m-3), the ensemble values generally tend to be lower.
-385 Even for the flight routes where modelled ash column loads are in reasonable agreement with the measurements (FAAM flights, Fig. 9), ash concentrations at the flight levels are significantly lower.
+However, where high ash concentrations are measured (above $200 \mu g \, m^{-3}$), the ensemble values generally tend to be lower.
+Even for the flight routes where modelled ash column loads are in reasonable agreement with the measurements (FAAM flights, Fig. 9), ash concentrations at the flight levels are significantly lower.
 An explanation, consistent with conclusions in previous parts of this article, is that ash is too much diluted along the vertical, due to the shape of the source term or to vertical dilution processes during ash transport.
 This is also true for the a posteriori source term which is constrained by ash load satellite estimates, but where the vertical distribution of ash is mainly constrained by the a priori.
-In general, the a priori ensemble has